emnify/product-docs/docs/services/business-intelligence-and-analytics-reports.md

-# Business Intelligence and Analytics Reports
+# Business intelligence and analytics reports

 The emnify Portal provides detailed reports on all connectivity aspects of a device.
 You can analyze the data consumption, events, location of the devices, and compare them to previous time periods.